top of page

 Sweat Lodge Purification Ceremony (Temazcal):

-This ancestral healing practice consists of a dome-shaped structure, where rocks are heated to create steam, and was brought to the United States by the Mesoamerican cultures like the Aztecs, Mayans, and Toltecs, who used the steam bath for physical and spiritual healing.
+This ancestral practice was brought to the United States by Mesoamerican cultures such as the Aztecs, Mayans, and Toltecs, who used steam baths for physical and spiritual healing.

-Sweat lodges are traditional spaces, viewed as a sacred "womb of Mother Earth", used for purification, cleansing of the body and mind, spiritual renewal. and connection with Nature.
+Sweat lodges are traditional spaces, viewed as a sacred "womb of Mother Earth", used for purification, cleansing of the body and mind, spiritual renewal, and connection with Nature.

 Spirit of the Wind's Sweat Lodge (Temazcal)